liamzebedee/liamz.co/_posts/2013-06-16-on-failure.en.md

 ### Background
-Being a student of the [International Baccalaureate](https://en.wikipedia.org/wiki/IB_Diploma_Programme)[^ibStudent], a high school curriculum renowned for its difficulty, I have encountered 'failure' countless times this year.
+<s>Being a student of the <a href="https://en.wikipedia.org/wiki/IB_Diploma_Programme">International Baccalaureate</a>, a high school curriculum renowned for its difficulty, I have encountered 'failure' countless times this year.
+Last term I hadn't been focusing in French, and as a result of...</s>

-Last term I hadn't been focusing in HL French, something not very beneficial when trying to learn a language, especially in a higher-level subject.
-I had also been getting behind on school work in general, and hadn't had enough family time — it had come down to my **poor time management** and prioritisation skills.
-These things resulted in a less than optimal term.
+Perhaps that's not the real story behind this post.
+Admittedly I was quite disappointed in my academic results last term, but the experience that I draw this post from is not that.
+It was very much a social matter, and after saying some things online that I now regret, it lost me a friendship.

-And yet I put failure in quotes, because although I did fail myself in the most literal sense (by not achieving my goals), I consider myself to have succeeded.
+And yet I consider the outcome of these mistakes to be a success.

 ### The difference